Nikoleta79/RealEstateCareapp/README.md

 # To get started, clone the repository and install the dependencies:

+(First donwload node.js lts if you do not have it to work with npm run dev)

 git clone <repository-url>

 ## Project setupp:

-(install node.js package in case you don't have it ) npm install
+npm install

 ## Compiles and hot-reloads for development: